Rules of Exeter City Water Polo and Swimming Club as at 28th October 2018.

 12 Alteration of the Rules and other Resolutions

 12.1 The rules may be altered by resolution at an Annual or Special General Meeting provided that the resolution is carried by a majority of at least 2/3 of members present and entitled to vote at the General Meeting.
+No amendment(s) to the Rules shall become effective until such amendment(s) shall have been submitted to and validated by such person as is authorised to do so by the Devon County Association.

 12.2 Any member shall be entitled to put any proposal for consideration at any General Meeting provided the proposal in writing shall have been handed to or posted to the Secretary of the Club so as to be received by him not later than 9th September in the case of the Annual General Meeting or, in the case of a Special General Meeting, 18 days before the date of the meeting and thereafter the Secretary shall supply a copy of the proposal of the resolution to the members in the manner provided in Rule 11.1